kunyora/kunyora-website/docs/router_component.md

 ## Setting up the routes

-In this section, we would setting up the routes for our navigator based application.
+In this section, we would be setting up the routes for our navigator based application.
 As stated earlier, we would be making use of `react-router v4` as our routing library.
 We would assume that you are quite familiar with `react-router` and therefore skip all the details in explaining the library itself.
 Please refer to the [react-router](reactRouter.com) site if you are not familiar with using the library.

 ```javascript
 /**